Local non-Bayesian social learning with stubborn agents

 where we used Jensen's inequality and \eqref{eqApproxNu3Nu1}.
 The right side exceeds $T_n$ by \ref{assGraphHorizon}, i.e.\ our learning horizon occurs before the underlying random walk mixes.
 In fact, \cite{bordenave2018random} shows that the random walk on the DCM exhibits \textit{cutoff}, meaning that the $T_n$-step distribution of this walk can be maximally far from the stationary distribution (i.e.\ the total variation distance between these distributions can be 1 for certain starting locations of the walk).
 Hence, not only can we not use this stationary distribution, we cannot even use an approximation of it.
-Again, this means our analysis cannot leverage global properties typically used when relating beliefs to random walks and thus requires a different approach.
-We also note that our idea to simultaneously construct the graph and sample the walk (as discussed in Section \ref{secMainResult}) is taken from \cite{bordenave2018random}.
+Again, this means our analysis cannot leverage global properties typically used when relating estimates to random walks.
+We circument this using the DCM, which has a well-behaved local structure.
+We also note that our idea to simultaneously construct the graph and sample the walk is taken from \cite{bordenave2018random}.

 Some other works have considered social learning with stubborn agents.
-For example, \cite{acemoglu2010spread} studies a model in which agents meet and either retain their own (scalar) beliefs, adopt the average of their beliefs, or adopt a weighted average; the agent whose belief has a larger weight is called a ``forceful'' agent.
-Here the authors show that all agent beliefs converge to a common random variable and study its deviation from the true state.
+For example, \cite{acemoglu2010spread} studies a model in which agents meet and either retain their own estimates, adopt the average of their estimates, or adopt a weighted average; the agent whose estimate has a larger weight is called a ``forceful'' agent.
+Here the authors show that all agent estimates converge to a common random variable and study its deviation from the true state.
 A crucial difference between this work and ours is that \cite{acemoglu2010spread} assumes even forceful agents occasionally observe other agents' opinions.
-This yields an underlying Markov chain that is irreducible (unlike ours, in which stubborn agents are absorbing states); the analysis then relies on this chain having a well-defined stationary distribution.
+This yields an underlying Markov chain that is irreducible (unlike ours); the analysis then relies on this chain having a well-defined stationary distribution.